-1.10.1 Practice sessions
+1.10.1 Practice sessions (warm-up inclusive)

 - a.
-Practice sessions may be conducted as practice or qualifying and may be timed. - b.
-Riders will commence practice from the pit lane when the green light and/or the green flag is displayed at the exit of the pit lane. - c.
+Practice sessions may be conducted as practice or qualifying practice and in all cases, are timed. - Except for competitors must participate in a minimum of one (1) practice session prior to the qualifying session.
+Exceptions may be approved by Race Direction due to extenuating circumstances. - c.
+Riders will commence practice from the pit lane when the green light and/or the green flag is displayed at the exit of the pit lane. - d.
+A visible board or count-down may be shown in the pit lane to indicate the minutes of practice remaining. - e.
 The end of practice will be indicated by the waving of a checkered flag, at which time the pit exit will be closed.
 A rider's time will continue to be recorded until he passes the official checkered flag at the finish line after the allotted time has elapsed.
-After the checkered flag riders may complete the lap to the pit entry. - d.
+After the checkered flag riders may complete the lap to the pit entry. - f.
 If practice is interrupted due to an incident or any other reason, then a red flag will be displayed at the start line and at all flag marshal's posts.
 All riders must return at a safe and controlled pace to the pit lane.
-If practice is restarted, the time remaining will be shown on the count-down device. - e.
+If practice is restarted, the time remaining will be that shown on the count-down device. - g.
+After practice has started, the condition of the racing surface of the circuit should not be altered except on instruction from the Race Director or the FIM North America Safety Officer in response to a localized change in conditions. - h.
 Refueling is allowed in the pit lane.
 Riders must be off the bike during refueling. - 1.
 Riders must be off the bike during refueling. - 2.
 The ignition must be off, and the motorcycle must be on a rear stand before refueling is permitted to start. - 3.
 A crew member must be standing by with a fire extinguisher with the pin pulled and the nozzle aimed at the motorcycle. - 4.
-No electrical devices such as battery chargers, fans, or tire warmers may be plugged in during any refueling operations. - f.
+No electrical devices such as battery chargers, fans, or tire warmers may be plugged in during any refueling operations. - i.
 Warm-up sessions are only available to riders that have qualified for the race and will not be used to qualify a rider for a race.